July Crisis: Austria-Hungary finalises the ultimatum (19 July)

-At the same time, and having a strong expectation of Serbian rejection, the Austrian Army opened its war book, and began preparations for hostilities.
+At the same time, and having a strong expectation of Serbian rejection, the Austro-Hungarian Army opened its war book, and began preparations for hostilities.

 France backs Russia (20–23 July)

-French President Raymond Poincaré and Prime Minister René Viviani departed for Saint Petersburg on 15 July, arrived on 20 July and departed on 23 July.
+French President Poincaré and Prime Minister René Viviani departed for Saint Petersburg on 15 July, arrived on 20 July and departed on 23 July.

-The French and the Russians agreed their alliance extended to supporting Serbia against Austria, confirming the already established policy behind the Balkan inception scenario.
+The French and the Russians agreed their alliance extended to supporting Serbia against Austria-Hungary, confirming the already established policy behind the Balkan inception scenario.
 As Christopher Clark notes "Poincare had come to preach the gospel of firmness and his words had fallen on ready ears.
 Firmness in this context meant an intransigent opposition to any Austrian measure against Serbia.
 At no point do the sources suggest that Poincare or his Russian interlocutors gave any thought whatsoever to what measures Austria-Hungary might legitimately be entitled to take in the aftermath of the assassinations".
-The delivery of the Austrian ultimatum was intended to coincide with the departure of the French delegation from Russia on 23 July.
+The delivery of the Austro-Hungarian ultimatum was intended to coincide with the departure of the French delegation from Russia on 23 July.
 The meetings were centrally concerned with the crisis unfolding in central Europe.

 On 21 July, the Russian Foreign Minister warned the German ambassador to Russia that "Russia would not be able to tolerate Austria-Hungary's using threatening language to Serbia or taking military measures".
 The leaders in Berlin discounted this threat of war.
-German foreign minister Gottlieb von Jagow noted "there is certain to be some blustering in St. Petersburg".
-German Chancellor Theobald von Bethmann Hollweg told his assistant that Britain and France did not realize that Germany would go to war if Russia mobilized.
+Jagow noted "there is certain to be some blustering in St. Petersburg".
+German Chancellor Bethmann Hollweg told his assistant that Britain and France did not realize that Germany would go to war if Russia mobilised.
 He thought London saw a German "bluff" and was responding with a "counterbluff".
 Political scientist James Fearon argues from this episode that the Germans believed Russia were expressing greater verbal support for Serbia than they would actually provide, in order to pressure Germany and Austria-Hungary to accept some Russian demands in negotiation.
 Meanwhile, Berlin was downplaying its actual strong support for Vienna so as to not appear the aggressor, for that would alienate German socialists.